-Start Early - The key here is that you want to be the primary and first source of information for your child.
+The key here is you want to be the primary and first source of information for your child.
 The old saying is true, “If you don’t tell them, someone else will.”
 You want to make sure they are getting the correct information about sex.
-With the oldest it was about 10 years of age, but with the youngest it was about 8 years.
+With the oldest it was almost 10 years of age, but with the youngest it was about 8 years.
 It will depend on their surroundings at school, the dialogues they are having with you and others, and their maturity level at the time.

-Share in Stages – A four-year-old needs to know that there are boys and there are girls and they are each different, but that’s about it at that age.
+A four-year-old needs to know there are boys and there are girls and they are each different, but that’s about it at this age.
 Share information based on the child’s interest, maturity and ability to understand.
 I don’t believe one “talk” will be enough for most children.
 Make sure children feel freedom to discuss anything with you as they have concerns or questions.

 My two boys called it “The Talk”.
 We even began to label it with parts.
 I think by high school we were on at least “The Talk, part 31”, because they kept having questions as they matured.
 I don’t believe my boys would be as open talking about such a difficult subject regularly and honestly if I had not established that freedom and practice at an early age.